-At their meeting, defence ministers agree to start planning for a NATO training mission in Iraq, at the request of the Iraqi government and the Global Coalition to Defeat ISIS.
+At their meeting, defence ministers agree to start planning for a NATO non-combat advisory and capacity-building mission in Iraq, at the request of the Iraqi government and the Global Coalition to Defeat ISIS.

 11 July 2018

-At the Brussels Summit, Allies decide to establish a training mission in Iraq and increase their assistance to the Afghan security forces, providing more trainers and extending financial support.
+At the Brussels Summit, Allies decide to establish a non-combat advisory and capacity-building mission in Iraq and increase their assistance to the Afghan security forces, providing more trainers and extending financial support.
 They will continue to contribute to the Global Coalition to Defeat ISIS and will also increase their support to partners to further develop their capacities to tackle terrorism.

 4-5 December 2018